Exactly solvable conformal field theories: Basics of 2d CFT

-These properties of fusion rules can be deduced from the construction of the \myindex{fusion product} of representations of the Virasoro algebra \cite{gab99}.
-In contrast to the tensor product, the fusion product has a definition that involves the fields' positions.
-This allows the fusion product to preserve the central charge, whereas the tensor product adds the central charges.
+Fusion rules of primary fields have an algebraic counterpart: the \myindex{fusion product} of the corresponding representations of the Virasoro algebra \cite{kr18}.
 In terms of the fusion product, the fusion rule \eqref{vov} reads